View the Full Ashfield House Wedding Gallery

-Whilst Jenny and Stuart were cutting their cake they pulled the knife out and Stuart took a big lick of it which caused absolute laughter to ensue from the both of them.
+Whilst Jenny and Stu were cutting their cake they pulled the knife out and Stu took a big lick of it which caused absolute laughter to ensue from the both of them.

 During the room turn around I was setting up my lighting for the first dance when I saw one of the young guests messing around on the bands keyboard.
 Playing a rendition of Mr Blue Sky he was pretty nifty on those keys.
 Later on the Manytones got the young man on stage to perform in line with them and it sure was a great crowd pleasing moment.

 I often speak about how the size of a venue is important when speaking about guest numbers but what I rarely mention is the size in regards to the couples portraits I do.
 Having too much choice can sometimes become a paradox of choice.
 “Which of these several acres of garden should I choose for the photographs this couple will treasure for a lifetime?”
 I ask myself.
 It’s a huge decision when framed like that isn’t it!
 This is why venues which are of Ashfield House’s size are perfect.
 They have gardens but nothing too expansive and nothing with say a “photography area” which lures people into a false sense of security when wanting original photographs at their venue of choice.